junesirius/junesirius.github.io/_posts/Supernatural/2026-07-27-SPN-John-Winchester-journal.md

 ### 1.24

 > Dean turns seventeen today. <u>We went shooting.
 Then I sent him out on his first hunt.
 I've let him take the lead before, but I've always been there to back him up.
 This time he's on his own.
-Partly it's a test, and partly I watned some time with Sammy.
+Partly it's a test, and partly I wanted some time with Sammy.
 Should be no problem for Dean.</u> Ghosts of two nuns haunting St. Stephen's Indian Mission in Riverton, Wyonming.
 Simple salt-and-burn mission.
 Nuns in love with each other, then discovered.
 Killed themselves.
 We scoped the situation out, figured that something must be left behind that's now a focus for the haunting.
 Bible, rosary beads, some small article that's hidden somewhere in their room. <u>I figured Dean would take care of it no problem, but I still stayed close by with Sammy.</u>

 Seventeen, 1996.1.24, John sends Dean to his first solo hunting.
 Two nuns in love with each other, that's his first case.